Financial-Times/o-forms/README.md

 </label>
 ```

-Other fields which use a single input element follow the same structure.
+For a different single input, update the input element within `o-forms-input` and a matching modifier to `o-forms-input` element.
 E.g. for a [`textarea` input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea):

 ```diff
 <label class="o-forms-field">